Top 10 cheapest social media management tools in 2026

 To keep it fair, we’ll look at:

-- Scalability (can you go from 1 brand → 10 brands without going bankrupt?)
+5. Scalability (can you go from 1 brand → 10 brands without going broke?)

 Why it’s #1

-- Supports Facebook, Instagram, LinkedIn, Google Business Profile, Threads, Pinterest, YouTube, TikTok, Telegram, Bluesky, and Reddit.
+• Supports Facebook, Instagram, LinkedIn, Google Business Profile, Threads, Pinterest, YouTube, TikTok, Telegram, and Bluesky.

 Who it’s best for

-- Teams that want to add every single channel (including Reddit, Telegram, Bluesky) and don’t want to re-calculate plans every time
+• Teams that want to add every single channel and don’t want to re-calculate plans every time

 2. Metricool

-- Effective price: good, but not as flexible as Postoria because of the “one per network per brand” style limits
+• Effective price: decent, but not as flexible as Postoria because of the “one per network per brand” style limits

 Why it’s good